Kei-qss/hello-world/README.md

 # hello-world

 Hello!
 I'm Turtle.
-I like swimming in Pacific Ocean somehow.
+I like swimming in the Pacific Ocean rather than the Atlantic Ocean.